In the last few years, I have received sobering announcements not only in the mail, but also on Facebook, and by word of mouth.

 What did Jesus say about heaven?

 Other than the Lord’s prayer, probably one of the most well-known passages Jesus spoke about heaven is found in John, chapter 14.
-Yet he does not actually use the word “heaven”.
-He was preparing His disciples for the fact that He would be leaving them physically.

 “Let not your hearts be troubled … I go to prepare a place for you … And I will come again and take you to myself, that where I am you may be also … No one comes to the Father except through me.”
 (John 14:1-4)